 To love yourself unconditionally is a seriously misunderstood concept.
 Before learning how to make it happen, you first need to understand what it doesn’t mean.

-Don’t decide that you’ll love yourself unconditionally tomorrow.
+Don’t decide that you’ll wait until tomorrow.
 But that you’ll do it right now, this minute.

 Why you should love yourself unconditionally